cloudamqp/terraform-provider-cloudamqp/docs/resources/rabbitmq_configuration.md

 - `vm_memory_high_watermark`      - (Optional/Computed) When the server will enter memory based flow-control as relative to the maximum available memory.
 - `queue_index_embed_msgs_below`  - (Optional/Computed) Size in bytes below which to embed messages in the queue index.
 0 will turn off payload embedding in the queue index.
 - `max_message_size`              - (Optional/Computed) The largest allowed message payload size in bytes.
+- `log_level`                     - (Optional/Computed) Log level for all RabbitMQ log outputs: log integrations, the CloudAMQP Console log view and the log file.
+Also sets `log_exchange_level`.
-- `log_exchange_level`            - (Optional/Computed) Log level for the logger used for log integrations and the CloudAMQP Console log view.
+- `log_exchange_level`            - (Optional/Computed) Log level for the log exchange only, which feeds the CloudAMQP Console log view and legacy log integrations.
+Prefer `log_level`.
 - `cluster_partition_handling`    - (Optional/Computed) Set how the cluster should handle network partition.
 - `message_interceptors_timestamp_overwrite` (Optional/Computed) Sets a timestamp header on incoming messages. ***enabled_with_overwrite*** will overwrite any existing timestamps in the header.
 - `mqtt_vhost`                    - (Optional/Computed) Virtual host for MQTT connections.
 Default set to newly created vhost, same as `cloudamqp_instance.instance.vhost`.